 On the other hand, technology innovation dynamics are dominated by Clayton’s disruptive innovation theory.
-But most management scholars have left out how firms can exploit the same lithography technology in creating a blue ocean.
+But most management scholars have left out how firms can exploit the same lithography technology, in creating a blue ocean.
 Hence, it’s time to draw a lesson from unfolding reality.
 One of them is the ASML lithography monopoly in the semiconductor value chain out of sustaining innovation.

 ASML lithography monopoly journey begins with old technology core and the challenge of sustaining innovation:

+What is the critical building block in the US-China Chip War?
+Undoubtedly, ASML’s EUV machine.
 Often, we think that for creating a blue ocean, making the competition irrelevant, or monopolizing the market, we need a great new technology core.
 For example, Sony, Apple, and Microsoft took advantage of emerging technology cores like electronic image sensors, graphical user interfaces, and the personal computer to create a blue ocean.
 But for making the blue ocean lithography business, ASML did not take advantage of a new technology core.

 Upon being a late entrant, ASML kept pursuing the same technology core.
 Moreover, in the beginning, it faced the challenge of sustaining its maiden innovation in the market.
 Within one year of launching in 1984, ASML’s PAS 2000 stepper became obsolete due to the offering of better products by the competitors.
 To counter it, ASML accelerated the speed of advancing or exploiting the same technology core.
 Subsequently, it kept releasing successive better versions of photolithography machines.
 Although early entrants like Ultratech, Eaton, and P&E fell, ASML got stronger, acquiring a 10 percent market share in the late 1980s.
 The continued performance of sustaining innovation led to the ASML Nikon duopoly in the late 1990s.